Cricket in uncharted territory as T20 World Cup starts in Texas

 It marks the opening skirmish of the first ever major International Cricket Council event to be held in part in the United States.

-While the bulk of the tournament will be played out in the Caribbean, 16 group stage games in the 20-team tournament will be played on American soil, including the highlight of the group stage a clash between India and Pakistan due to be played in Long Island, New York.
+While the bulk of the tournament will be played out in the Caribbean, 16 group stage games in the 20-team tournament will be played on American soil, including the highlight of the group stage a clash between India and Pakistan.

+That match is due to be played at a 34,000-capacity temporary venue in Long Island, New York on June 9.

 The rest of the tournament will be held in the West Indies, including the Super Eight stage, the semi-finals and the final, which will be played at Kensington Oval in Bridgetown, Barbados.